profsmith89/ctps/_sources/chap14.md

 Before you try to solve a given problem, check to see if it is known to be uncomputable or intractable.
 The former will have you toiling forever trying to code a solution.
 The latter you can code, but it'll take practically forever for your script to finish executing.
 ```

 We used a number of tools, without naming most of them, commonly employed by those who prove theories about programs.
 If you're interested in learning more, I encourage you to pick up MacCormick's *What Can Be Computed?* (or a similar book).
-He use the impossibility of `yes_on_s` to show that:
+He uses the impossibility of `yes_on_s` to show that:

 1. Other uncomputable problems exist.
 2. One of those problems is determining if a Python function `f` running on input `s` is going to throw an exception.
 And with this result, our dream of writing a program to find all bugs in all our scripts is dashed.

-It's true that we can't expect a computational tool to find all our bugs, but that doesn't mean we can't find lots of specific kinds of bugs in many different kinds of programs.
+While it is true that we can't expect a computational tool to find all our bugs, this doesn't mean we can't find lots of specific kinds of bugs in many different kinds of programs.
 On to the next two chapters to learn how you can more quickly and easily find many important bugs!

-\[Version 20231124\]
+\[Version 20240806\]

+[^fn1]: When computer scientists talk about static analyses, they mean analyses that ask questions about a program or how a program will execute without running it.
+Runtime debugging involves asking questions about a program's state while it executes.
+All the functions in this chapter perform static analysis.

+[^fn2]: The programs we've written and those we'll discuss in this chapter have a single program point where execution begins (e.g., the first line in a Python script or the function \`main\` in other programming languages), or they can be easily converted into such a program.

+[^fn3]: Unless it's important to the context, I'll simplify my explanations and talk about analyzing a function \`f\` that takes a single input \`s\`.

+[^fn4]: Notice that \`string\_bug\` treats its work as a decision problem.
+It returns \`Yes\` if it finds an instance of an unmatched double-quote character and \`No\` otherwise.
+Also, because it finds a syntax error, it takes only the text of the input function \`f\`.
+It doesn't need an example input.

+[^fn5]: Note that \`yes\` refers to the function \`yes\`, while \`Yes\` is the string output of our decision programs (and decision functions).

+[^fn6]: This optional third argument allows us to work with the full range of decision functions we've seen in this chapter.

+[^fn7]: For functions \`f\` that take two string arguments, mentally replace \`f(s)\` with \`f(s,s)\`.
+All the specification asks is that this new function returns \`Yes\` when \`f\` returns \`Yes\` on the input string or strings.

+[^fn8]: With the function names and the flow of the argument that follows, I borrow heavily from Chapter 3 of *What Can Be Computed: A Practical Guide to the Theory of Computation* by John MacCormick \[Princeton University Press, 2018\].
+I am grateful for what John's textbook taught me about making this material accessible to everyone.

-[^fn1]: It would print Yes with the first change and No with the second.
+[^fn9]: It would print Yes with the first change and No with the second.